This post may contain affiliate links. Read my disclosure policy.

 When the kernels are warmed and reach the right temperature, about 212 degrees F, the outer shell coverts moisture to steam that then builds pressure and pops which creates the delicious, fluffy, edible popcorn.

-Recipes using different Corn types
+Recipes using Different Kinds of Corn

 Corn can be prepared in many different ways.
 Some favorite corn recipes include: